 - Mortgage coupon

-If you were not a homeowner at the time you purchased your car insurance policy; you will need to request the discount be added once you do own a home.
-The best advice is to look for a home insurance policy with your car insurance.
+If you were not a homeowner at the time you purchased your car insurance policy, you will need to request that the discount be added once you do own a home.
+The best advice is to look for a home insurance policy at the same time you’re renewing your car insurance.
 In doing so, you will not only receive the homeowner discount but also the multi-policy discount.
 Make sure to check with your insurance agent or carrier to verify quotes and discounts.